drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/docs.md

 - Implement the configuration form for your custom payment gateway plugin.

 #### [On-site payment gateways](02.on-site-gateways)
-- Learn how to create payments and handle stored paymeht methods.
+- Learn how to create payments and handle stored payment methods.
 - Learn how to handle authorizations, voids, and refunds.

 #### [Off-site payment gateways](03.off-site-gateways)
 - Create the payment off-site form for either a Redirect or iFrame payment gateway
-- Learn how to handle the return and/or asynchronous payment notifications from the payment provider.
+- Learn how to handle the return and/or asynchronous payment notifications (IPNs) from the payment provider.
-- Make sure you understand security considerations that are important for off-site payment gateways.
+- Make sure you understand security considerations that are particularly important for off-site payment gateways.

 #### [Manual payment gateways](04.manual-gateways)
 - TBD